Elevationacademy/rand-sim-5/README.md

 # Goal
-In this simulation the goal is to convert a messy code base to a clean one using clean code principles.
+In this simulation the goal is to convert a messy code base into a clean one using clean code principles.

 # Connect to Server
-Make sure to run code from previous week and run mongod
+Make sure you have [this repo](https://github.com/Elevationacademy/rnd-server-simulation) cloned and you are running it's server.
+Additionally, please run `mongod`

 # To Do

 ### Clean Up The Code

-- Seperate the app component to separate components according to the provided component tree.
+- Seperate all the components in `App.js` to separate files according to the provided component tree.
-- In the `PhotoSection` component, instead of calling the `renderData` function create, create a separate component for that code and load it from the `PhotoSection` component.
+- In the `PhotoSection` component, instead of calling the `renderData` function, create a separate component for that code and load it from the `PhotoSection` component.
 - Create a separate component for the `likes-sections`
 - Convert all components that don't have `state` or `internal functions` to functional components.
 - Delete any dead code that isn't being used (console logs, comments, etc...).